-Prostate MRI acquisition protocols should always be tailored to specific patients, clinical questions, management options, and MRI equipment, but T2W, DWI, and DCE should be included in all exams.
+Prostate MRI acquisition protocols should always be tailored to specific patients, clinical questions, management options, and MRI equipment.
 Unless the MRI exam is monitored and no findings suspicious for clinically significant prostate cancer are detected, at least one pulse sequence should use a field-of-view (FOV) that permits evaluation of pelvic lymph nodes to the level of the aortic bifurcation.
 The supervising radiologist should be cognizant that superfluous or inappropriate sequences unnecessarily increase exam time and discomfort, and this could negatively impact patient acceptance and compliance.

-The technologist performing the exam and/or supervising radiologist should monitor thescan for quality control.
+The technologist performing the exam and/or supervising radiologist should monitor the scan for quality control.
 If image quality of a pulse sequence is compromised due to patient motion or other reason, measures should be taken to rectify the problem and the sequence should be repeated.

-Magnetic Field Strength
+1. Magnetic Field Strength

 The fundamental advantage of 3T compared with 1.5T lies in an increased signal-to-noise ratio (SNR), which theoretically increases linearly with the static magnetic field.
-Thismay be exploited to increase spatial resolution, temporal resolution, or both.
+This may be exploited to increase spatial resolution, temporal resolution, or both.
 Depending on the pulse sequence and specifics of implementation, power deposition, artifacts related to susceptibility, and signal heterogeneity could increase at 3T, and techniques that mitigate these concerns may result in some increase in imaging time and/or decrease in SNR.
-However, current state-of-the-art 3T MRI scanners can successfully address these issues, and most members of the PI-RADS Steering Committee agree that theadvantages of 3T substantially outweigh these concerns.
+However, current state-of-the-art 3T MRI scanners can successfully address these issues, and most members of the PI-RADS Steering Committee agree that the advantages of 3T substantially outweigh these concerns.

 There are many other factors that affect image quality besides magnetic field strength, and both 1.5T and 3.0T can provide adequate and reliable diagnostic exams when acquisition parameters are optimized and appropriate contemporary technology is employed.
 Although prostate MRI at both 1.5T and 3T has been well established, most members of the PI-RADS Steering Committee prefer, use, and recommend 3T for prostate MRI.
-1.5T should be considered when a patient has an implanted devicethat has been determined to be MR conditional at 1.5T, but not at 3T.
-1.5T may also be preferred when patients are safe to undergo MRI at 3T, but the location of an implanted device may result in artifact that could compromise image quality (e.g., bilateral metallic hip prosthesis).
+When a patient has an implanted device that has been determined to be MR conditional at 1.5T but not at 3T, 1.5T should be considered.
+Additionally, 1.5T may be preferred when patients are safe to undergo MRI at 3T but the location of an implanted device may result in artifact that could compromise image quality (e.g., bilateral metallic hip prosthesis).